Carmenta Tutor Profile: Susi F.

 My Experience With Carmenta

 I’ve been teaching ancient philosophy for 5 years at both the graduate and undergraduate level.
 I’d have to describe my style of teaching as Socratic.
 Like the gadfly I love ‘annoying’ my students with question after question.
 I want to know them, understand what they think and who they really are.
-At first I was skeptical about online instruction because I thought it would be impossible to connect with my students to the same degree that I do in my brick-and-mortar classes.
+At first I was skeptical about Skype instruction because I thought it would be impossible to connect with my students to the same degree that I do in my brick-and-mortar classes.
 But I was wrong!
 After just a short time I came to see that my work with them isn't at all different from what I do in my in-person classes.
-In fact, everything I do in person I can quite easily do online.
+In fact, everything I do in person I can quite easily do through the Internet.
 Students read before the lesson, and at the beginning of the lesson we all discuss the homework reading.
 Sometimes I invite a guest, usually a colleague of mine, to add a new viewpoint to the conversation.
 Near the end of our discussion together I switch gears, and I begin to lecture in a more didactic way, checking with the students to see if the lesson was clear.
-This is all easily done in the online classroom, and with the ease and convenience of the Internet, even more easily done!
+This is all easily done in the digital classroom, and with the ease and convenience of the Internet, even more easily done!